Magnetic field generation by charge exchange in a supernova remnant in the early universe: Collisionless shock in a partially ionized plasma

-For plasma components, the upstream flow velocity, $u_1$, is decelerated to the downstream flow velocity, $u_2=u_1/r$ by electromagnetic interactions around the collisionless shock front, where $r\approx4$ is the compression ratio.
-Then, the temperature and density of the downstream plasma become large compared with those in the upstream region.
-SNR shocks are magnetized collisionless shocks in the current universe as long as the shock velocity is faster than about $100~{\rm km/s}$ \citep{ohira12}.
-In the early universe, small scale magnetic fields are generated by the Weibel instability in the shock transition region, which disturb the upstream plasma flow \citep{ohira19}.
+in the shock transition region, which disturb the upstream plasma flow \citep{ohira19}.
 Either way, the lengthscale of the collisionless shock transition region is on the order of the ion gyroradius, which is much smaller than the mean free path of charge exchange.
 On the other hand, upstream cold hydrogen atoms freely penetrate the collisionless shock front without dissipation and deceleration because they do not interact with electromagnetic fields.

-The penetrating cold hydrogen is eventually ionized by some processes in the shock downstream region.
-Charge exchange is the dominant ionization process of the penetrating hydrogen when the shock velocity is smaller than about $3000~{\rm km/s}$ \citep{heng07}.
+In the shock downstream region, the penetrating cold hydrogen is ionized by the charge exchange process with hot protons and collisional ionization with hot electrons and protons.
+Since the rate of charge exchange is roughly a few times larger than one of collisional ionization with hot electrons and protons as long as the shock velocity is smaller than about $3000~{\rm km/s}$ \citep{heng07}, the charge exchange process is the dominant ionization process in the typical SNRs.
+On the other hand, for faster shocks, the hydrogen atoms are mainly ionized by the collisional ionization with hot electrons and protons because the cross section of charge exchange has a cutoff signature at the relative velocity of $3000~{\rm km/s}$.

 In the charge exchange process, the upstream hydrogen becomes proton while the downstream proton becomes hydrogen.
 This picture was first proposed by \citet{chevalier78} and confirmed by kinetic plasma simulations \citep{ohira13}.